risingwavelabs/rfcs/rfcs/0012-external-function.md

 The solution can work well on `Project`, `Filter`, and `Join`, but failed on [the filter clause](https://medium.com/little-programming-joys/the-filter-clause-in-postgres-9-4-3dd327d3c852).
 There are also many other corner cases since expressions are used everywhere in PostgreSQL.

 Also, this is not an elegant solution.
-For the frontend part, `Project` and `ProjectSet` are the same.
+For the frontend part, `Project` and `ProjectAsync` are the same.

 ## Future possibilities